Creating a storytelling portal exploring the future of work

 Luckily, Microsoft employs some of the smartest researchers on the planet, and their rigorous investigations of how people work helped prepare the company for this moment.
 The team working on 365, its cloud-based productivity and collaboration software suite, had been particularly focused on how to help people adjust to new ways of working.
 The company wanted to share its insights with customers, business leaders, and anyone who’s interested in the future of work.
 They enlisted GDP to help.

-The WorkLab site was designed to be visually arresting and easy to explore regardless of what platform you view it on.
+The WorkLab site was designed to be visually arresting and easy to explore regardless of the platform you view it on.

 The portal quickly went from concept to launch.
 Our team pitched, reported, and published longform features, service journalism, data visualizations, and interviews.
 Our creative team commissioned artists to craft a distinctively bright and optimistic look for illustrations and animated images as well as rich infographic features to accompany the stories.